 Note: The IRS takes failure to pay payroll taxes, especially with respect to active businesses, very seriously and often assigns field agents to stop businesses that accrue payroll tax liability over more than two quarters.

-Investigation and Consequences The IRS considers unpaid payroll taxes a very serious violation.
+The IRS considers unpaid payroll taxes a very serious violation.
 The agency will send out reminder notices once a business has missed a payment or two, but it may not wait long before it sends a revenue officer out to the business in person, unannounced.
 This is when the business owner will probably be given Form 9297, Summary of Taxpayer Contact, and Letter 1058, Final Notice of Intent to Levy and Notice of Your Right to a Hearing.
 Things can start to snowball pretty quickly after that.

 The following are three actions the IRS could take: